mattsnell/people-poc-main/src/docs/details.md

 ## Costs

 Pricing info may be stale!
-This information below is accurate as of 2018/10/03, visit the pricing pages for updates
+The information below is accurate as of 2018/10/03, visit the pricing pages for updates.

 ### CodeBuild

 See [CodeBuild pricing](https://aws.amazon.com/codebuild/pricing/)

-* Building this project takes roughly 1 minute on a build.general1.small at $0.005 per build minute
+* Building this project takes roughly 1 minute on a *build.general1.small* at $0.005 per build minute
-* The AWS CodeBuild free tier includes 100 build minutes of build.general1.small per month.
+* The AWS CodeBuild free tier includes 100 build minutes of *build.general1.small* per month.
 The CodeBuild free tier does not expire automatically at the end of your 12-month AWS Free Tier term.
 It is available to new and existing AWS customers.

 ### CodePipeline

 See [CodePipeline pricing](https://aws.amazon.com/codepipeline/pricing/)

-* With AWS CodePipeline, there are no upfront fees or commitments.
-You pay only for what you use.
-AWS CodePipeline costs $1 per active pipeline* per month.
+* AWS CodePipeline costs $1 per *active* pipeline* per month.
 To encourage experimentation, pipelines are free for the first 30 days after creation.
-* An active pipeline is a pipeline that has existed for more than 30 days and has at least one code change that runs through it during the month.
+* An *active* pipeline is a pipeline that has existed for more than 30 days and has at least one code change that runs through it during the month.
 There is no charge for pipelines that have no new code changes running through them during the month.
 An active pipeline is not prorated for partial months.

 ### ECS Pricing

 See [ECS pricing](https://aws.amazon.com/ecs/pricing/)

-There is no additional charge for EC2 launch type.
+There is no additional charge for the EC2 launch type.
 You pay for AWS resources (e.g. EC2 instances or EBS volumes) you create to store and run your application.

 ### ECR Pricing

 See [ECR pricing](https://aws.amazon.com/ecr/pricing/)

 * Storage is $0.10 per GB-month, the image for this project was about 100MB
-* Data Transfer Out (in is $0) - Up to 1 GB / Month	is $0.00 per GB, Next 9.999 TB / Month is $0.09 per GB
+* Data Transfer Out, up to 1 GB / Month is $0.00 per GB, the next 9.999 TB / Month is $0.09 per GB

 ### S3 Pricing